Aaron-Bopp/TIM/40_Evergreens/Evergreen notes organize knowledge so that it can grow.md

 [[Fear is the number one hindrance to trying]], but evergreen notes should not inspire fear, they should inspire [[creativity]]:
 [[Your second brain should be an inspirational hub of creativity]]

+[[Write your notes like you're planting an evergreen forest]], you don't need to have a fully formulated idea to start writing.

 ### <hr class="footnote"/>